OctopusDeploy/docs/docs/deployment-process/index.md

 ## Hello World Deployment Process

-For this example process, we've configured a **Test** environment with one **Deployment Target**.
-We'll use Octopus Deploy to design a simple process with only one step that runs a script on the Deployment Target.
+For this example process, we've configured a **Test** environment with one **Deployment Target** that has the target role **web-server**.
+We'll use Octopus Deploy to create a simple process with only one step that runs a script on the Deployment Target.

 If you need a refresher on **Environments**, **Deployment Targets**, or how to configure them, review the [Infrastructure docs](docs/infrastructure/index.md).